Be nice to your pipes

 - Use phosphate-free cleaning materials to reduce phosphorous levels in the river.
 Phosphorous is a nutrient that promotes algae growth negatively affecting the aquatic environment.

-- Take household hazardous waste such as motor oil, pesticides, herbicides, solvents, paint and chemicals to an Enviroservice event.
+- Take household hazardous waste such as motor oil, pesticides, herbicides, solvents, paint and chemicals to the Broadview Enviroservice Station.
 Toxic substances that are not treated end up in the environment.

 - Use your organics cart for vegetables peelings and food instead of a garburator.
 Ground organic materials cost more to treat and must be disposed of at the wastewater treatment plant.